Fitness Model Katelyn Runck Flaunts Incredible Curves In Plunging Maxi Dress

-The pictures were taken by the professional photographer known as Lee LHGFX in Indian Rocks Beach, Florida.
-Katelyn stood on what appears to be a parking lot in front of a white brick wall.
-She sizzled in an olive green satin, cheetah-print maxi dress with a thigh slit from the clothing company Motel Rocks.
-Her ample cleavage nearly spilled out of the the low-cut ensemble, much to the delight of her audience.
-The model also sported a pair of black ankle strap heels, which elongated her lean legs.
+The pictures were taken by the professional photographer Lee LHGFX in Indian Rocks Beach, Florida.
+Katelyn stood on what appeared to be a parking lot in front of a white brick wall.
+She sizzled in an olive green maxi dress made of a satin, cheetah-print fabric and featuring a super high thigh slit from the clothing company Motel Rocks.
+Her ample cleavage nearly spilled out of the low-cut ensemble, much to the delight of her audience.
+The model also sported a pair of black ankle-strap heels, which elongated her lean legs.

 In the caption, Katelyn humorously implied that her ability to get bikini ready may be hindered after visiting a nearby taco truck.
-She then proceeded to ask her followers which of the two photos did they prefer.
-The Instagram star also provided additional advertisement to Motel Rocks.
+She then proceeded to ask her followers which of the two photos were their preference.
+The Instagram star also provided a promotion for Motel Rocks.

 Fans flocked to the comments section to share their opinions on the photo set.